Abelkrijgtalles/mojang-maps-wiki/commands.md

 |---------------------|-------------------|---------------------|--------------------------------|----------------------|
 | `/registerlocation` | `/createlocation` | `/registerlocation` | `mojangmaps.register.location` | Register a location. |

-This registers an individual location at the players location.
+This registers an individual location at the player's location.
 A location is a point that you can use to travel from a to b.
 Basically a point of a road.

 ## /registerroad